 When my wife and I found out we were going to be parents, we immediately knew we needed wisdom.
 There was a couple with grown kids we asked to meet with to ask questions.
-Little did we know but a number of other couples had asked them for the same thing.
+Little did we know that a number of other couples had asked them for the same thing.
 They ended up hosting all of us for dinner to discuss parenthood.
 Some of the things they said were so simple I couldn’t believe I hadn’t thought of it myself.

 Whether you are a new father or a seasoned veteran, we all need help.
 There’s nothing more beneficial than sharing wisdom, ideas, and best practices.
 So here, in all humility, are 10 random parenting ideas that perhaps you never thought of.

 1. Keep it simple.

 We tend to overdo the rule making.
 Keep the rules to a number you can actually enforce.
 That way, you will be consistent and the kids will know what to expect.
 Also, be able to bring it all back to one or two big picture ideas for your kids to move toward.

 2. Don’t go it alone.

 We’re not talking about a “12-Step” program for dads (although it’s not such a bad idea) but more of a support and encouragement of other dads in the same boat.
 Our All Pro Dad Chapter program is perfect for this.

 3. Ramp up the routine and the predictability.

 Children thrive on predictability.
 When they know what to expect (and you know what to expect), a lot of the stress evaporates.

 4. Have kids take turns being “in charge” of chores for a day.
 (They make the assignments and you have to work, too).